gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 This is the **renormalization group transformation:**
 $$\mathcal{R}_b: \{g\} \to \{g'\}$$

+It forms a semigroup.
+Composition works,
-It forms a semigroup — composition works, but there are no inverses
+but there are no inverses
 (you cannot un-coarse-grain).